In Leviticus we learn the point of the Jubilee. It’s purpose is so the people and land of Israel remain the Lord’s.

 Tribulation in the Christian’s life is a forced Sabbath, you could say.
 The Lord wants us to know Him as our salvation, our provider, our protector, our help in time of need.

-When we are forgetting Him and relying on our own strength, He can lovingly come to our aid and allow tribulation to force that Sabbath rest on us, where we have to rely on Him to provide for us.
+When we are forgetting Him and relying on our own strength, He can lovingly come to our aid and allow tribulation to force that Sabbath rest on us, where we have to rely on Him to save us.

 Tribulation is God’s loving push to encourage His people to live in that place of Sabbath rest, where we know He is our only source of life.